Greetings again from Chiropractic Help. Today it's an offering on rib pain treatment with chiropractic.

 The transitional areas of the spine - headache from the atlanto occipital joint, the lower cervical spine, the thoraco-lumbar juction and the lumbo-sacral areas are the most difficult in the management of the spine.

-The first rib - T1 rib - is not unusual in this regard, at the cervico-thoracic junction.
+rib - T1 rib - is not unusual in this regard, at the cervico-thoracic junction.

 The frozen shoulder for example, and a carpal tunnel syndrome are frequently associated with a first rib fixation.
 Dealing with this rib pain cause is what makes Chiropractic very successful in treating the arm pain syndromes.

-it's a lot less common at the Chiropractic Coalface, every chiropractor
+it is a lot less common at the Chiropractic Coalface, every chiropractor

 knows that a case of walking pneumonia, a lung tumour, pancreatic